Type: Extant

 Current Status

 The mill at this site is made of volcanic stone blocks, larger at the base getting smaller towards the top and has deteriorated on the western side due to exposure to the weather.
-It stands on the brow of a hill and once viewed can easily understand why it was once called “Windy Hills.”
+It stands on the brow of a hill and once viewed it is difficult to understand how sugarcane prospered under the full force of the trade winds.
 Below remains the ruins of the boiling house built of the same stone which are in excellent shape and which S. Walter had started to rebuild as a residence.
 The roof and anything built of wood has since deteriorated.
 Several coppers remain scattered on the hillside along with a few bits of machinery.
 This mill has to be hiked into which I last did in 2002 due to bush having completely taken over the road.

 There is actually a foot path from the village of Liberta that traverses up and over Howard’s and down into Barter’s and Rendezvous Bay.
 With nearly everyone owning a car in these modern days, a lot of these old foot paths (have) are becoming extinct.